MDz1985/nodejs2024Q1-service/README.md

    error ) - in the logs you will see, that changes applies

 ### 9) Scan image for vulnerabilities
+It needs some time to scan the image.
+Please wait before the process will be finished.
 ```bash
 npm run docker:scan
 ```